Commercial fishing: Environmental risk

 The oceans cover nearly two thirds of the Earth's surface, and are continuously threatened by human behaviors and practices.
 By taking so many fish from the seas, humans have managed to remove entire links from the marine food chain.
 This causes a chain effect, leading to an overall upset of the delicate ecological balance.

 Sharks are one of the ocean's most threatened groups (see list of threatened sharks) because they are mistakenly caught by vessels searching for fish, and end up getting tossed back into the ocean dead or dying Some Asian cuisines value shark fin as a delicacy, incentivizing excessive catching of sharks and even finning practice among unregulated fishermen.
 This disappearance of sharks has enabled prey animals like rays to multiply, which alters the food chain dynamics.

 Bycatch is the industry term for what they consider "unwanted or economically-worthless aquatic animals who are unintentionally caught using destructively indiscriminate fishing methods like longlines and driftnets, which generally target marketable marine creatures such as tuna and swordfish" There are also billions of other animals that are killed in this manner every year such as: sea turtles, marine mammals, and sea birds.
 Between 1990 and 2008, it was estimated that 8.5 million sea turtles were fatally caught in nets or on longlines as bycatch.

-Coral reefs are biodiversity-rich ecosystems which provide habitat for millions of aquatic species such as sponges, star fish, jellyfish, sea turtles, etc. Reef ecosystems are highly sensitive to chemical, temperature, and population changes.
-There has been an increasing disappearance of large predators such as barracuda, Nassau groupers, and sharks This makes the reefs more vulnerable to invasion by non-native species.
+Coral reefs are biodiversity-rich ecosystems which provide habitat for millions of aquatic species such as sponges, star fish, jellyfish, sea turtles, and countless species of fish and invertebrates.
+Reef ecosystems provide coastal protection, nutrient cycling and sources of food and income to many populations.
+Reef ecosystems are also highly sensitive to chemical, temperature, and population changes.
+There has been an increasing disappearance of large predators such as barracuda, Nassau groupers, and sharks The main reason behind the decline of these natural predators is due to over fishing or bycatch.
+This makes the reefs more vulnerable to invasion by non-native species.
+A study found that in the last half century there has been a 70% decline in sharks among coral reefs.